tanvirmahmud66/Task_Manager_with_REST_API/README.md

     -> if postgreSQL installed in your machine then just change the database name, and then create .env with DB_USER for your root username of postgreSQL and DB_PASSWORD for your root db password
     -> if postgreSQL not installed in your machine then comment the database config setting and uncomment the upper config of database that commented out for SQLite3 Default database

-10) Database Migration (go to the directory have manage.py) -> python manage.py makemigrations
+10) Database Migration (go to the directory that have manage.py) -> python manage.py makemigrations
     (and then)
     -> python manage.py migrate